 In this article, we’ll dig into each one of these features: Why each is important and worth your consideration, the optimal settings for each feature, and how to configure those settings for your campaigns.

-Warming up your email address: A cold email tactic for improving deliverability
+Warming up your email address: A (former) cold email tactic for improving deliverability

-If you use your Gmail or Google Workspace account for normal, day-to-day emailing and then, one day, you try to send 2,000 nearly-identical emails to a bunch of brand new contacts — that’s a big time red flag.
+If you use your email account for normal, day-to-day emailing and then, one day, you try to send 2,000 nearly-identical emails to a bunch of brand new contacts — that’s a big time red flag.

 Optimal settings for email warm-up before sending cold email campaigns

-Warm up your inbox before you start sending, ramp up naturally, and keep warming up until you’re hitting Gmail’s sending limits with perfect or near-perfect deliverability.
+You may consider warming up your inbox before you start sending, ramping up naturally, and keep warming up until you’re hitting your sending limits with perfect or near-perfect deliverability.

 Unfortunately, automated email warmup tools are on the way out.
 At GMass, we used to offer one — then Google cracked down, as was inevitable.
-While you may still find a few on the market, the days of automated warmup are numbered.
+The days of automated warmup are numbered.

 Instead, it’s best to manually warm up a new account.
 Start by sending a few emails on the first day.
 Then a few more on the next day.
 Keep increasing gradually over six to 12 weeks to warm up your address.